timveil-cockroach/liquibase-example/README.md

 A quick example/test using SpringBoot, Liquibase and CockroachDB.

 ## Getting Started
-From the root directory, run `docker-compose up` to start a single node CockroachDB instance.
+From the root directory, run `docker-compose up -d` to start a single node CockroachDB instance.
 See [docker-compose.yml](docker-compose.yml) for more details.

 ## Tests